It’s a demanding world out there.

 You can download the free PDF here.

-Resilience coaching and counseling have the same focus – building someone’s personal assets.
+Resilience coaching and counseling focus on building someone’s personal assets.
 To build skills in resilience, praise in the process of growth (Kamins & Dweck, 1999) must be abundant.
-By helping a client or patient focus on what has worked well for them in the past, a baseline for their resilience skills can be established.
+By helping a client focus on what has worked well for them in the past, a baseline for their resilience skills can be established.

-Some patients in a therapeutic setting may have higher risk factors like anxiety, depression, negative affect, perceived stress, and PTSD (Lee, J.H., et al., 2013).
+Some patients in a therapeutic setting may have higher risk factors like anxiety, depression, negative affect, perceived stress, and post-traumatic stress disorder (Lee et al., 2013).
 A deeper understanding of individual, family, and social factors and their integration with protective factors in resilience is vital to healing.
 Counselors have to be very aware of their process for keeping their patients safe from re-experiencing a trauma.

 In a coaching setting, the same approach to a growth mindset is crucial.
 Clients will be encouraged to notice what has worked for them in the past.
-Then if the coaching conversation allows, a client can plan for ways to utilize their personal assets in a plan for building their resilience.
+Then, if the coaching conversation allows, a client can plan for ways to utilize their personal assets to build their resilience.

 A coach’s responsibility is to hold the container for which the client will explore their existing resilience skills.
 By asking open-ended questions, the coach can allow their client to personally explore areas they may not have viewed in the past as beneficial skills.
 A coach can also illuminate options for which the client will then decide to build resilience.